-Maragheh the most important of Mughal's capital(1217-1265), a city of rich historical background, is located on the beautiful slopes of Sahand mountains near to million-year-old settlements around Soofi Chay River and Mordi Chay.
-According to various sources Maragheh has been the birthplace of Zoroaster, the great Arian prophet, whose mother, Dogdooye is believed to have been from this place, known as Ranhe at that time, the twelfth city constructed by Zoroaster.
+Maragheh the most important of Mughal's capital(1217-1265), a city of rich historical background, is located on the beautiful slopes of Sahand mountains near million-year-old settlements around Soofi Chay River and Mordi Chay.
+According to various sources, Maragheh has been the birthplace of Zoroaster, the great Arian prophet, whose mother, Dogdooye is believed to have been from this place, known as Ranhe at that time, the twelfth city constructed by Zoroaster.

-Collection of pottery: the art of pottery in Il-Khanid dynasty can be named as the golden age of pottery in the Islamic era.
+Collection of pottery: the art of pottery in the Il-Khanid dynasty can be named the golden age of pottery in the Islamic era.
 Important features of the works of pottery in this era are different techniques and diverse designs.

 Collection of coins: the coins in the Il-Khanid Museum are one of the most complete collections of coins from the Il-Khanid dynasty in Iran.
-Gold coins were minted for special occasions like festivals and eves and the copper coins were used in daily trades.
-The Maragheh, Tabriz and Soltaniyeh mints were the biggest minting centers of the period.
+Gold coins were minted for special occasions like festivals and eves and copper coins were used in daily trades.
+The Maragheh, Tabriz, and Soltaniyeh mints were the biggest minting centers of the period.

 Collection of glassworks: since many glassworkers of the period fled to Egypt and Syria, glassworking failed and the works found in the museum are of great importance and rarity having different decorations of glasses for that period.

 Collection of metals: in the metal section of the museum, great metalworks of the Elkhante era including metal dishes, gunmetal lights, and bronze candle holders are on display.
 These works were made by molding, carving, and damascenes.
 The strength of these works is displayed by the animals' legs and the light is demonstrated by the wings of birds.
 This museum also holds a sword having gilt on gunmetal and ivory belonging to Kari Khan bin Bahador Khan the king of Dagestan.